 Many believe that if a man accumulates wealth, he can be contented.
 The richest man of the antique world repudiated that assumption!

 On Riches Kept

-The wise man declared that a “grievous evil” that he observed “under the sun” was “riches kept by the owner thereof to his hurt” (Eccl.
+The wise man declared that a grievous evil that he observed was “riches kept by the owner thereof to his hurt” (Eccl.
 5:13).
-He concludes his discussion by suggesting that the covetous man spends his days in darkness (i.e., in gloom, misery).
+He concluded his discussion by suggesting that the covetous man spends his days in darkness.
+In other words, in gloom and misery.